 Do be respectful of the monarchy.

-It is a criminal offence in Thailand to be disrespectful of the royal family, so be careful what you say – and what you post on social media.
+It is a criminal offence in Thailand to be disrespectful of the royal family.

 Don’t drink tap water.